 Stephanie Daniel of Arizona recently became a CFE after attending the CFE Exam Review Course in Austin, TX.
 When Stephanie is not working, she enjoys capturing interesting pictures and cycling.
 This past November, Stephanie put some time aside to pursue the CFE credential.
-Stephanie says having the CFE credential confirms her commitment to being the best I can be in her field as a financial crime investigation.
+Stephanie says having the CFE credential confirms her commitment to being the best she can be in her field as a financial crime investigation.

 Coach: When did you receive your CFE credential?